artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 ![](../images/getting-started/launch-installation-instructions-dialogue.png)

 Complete the installation by placing this single `<script>` tag inside the `<head>` section of your document or site template.
-Next, visit the test site to examine the behavior of your published tags library.
+Next, visit the test site to examine the behavior of your published tag library.

 ## Test {#test}